Making streets safer for children

 - 3pm to 4pm

-During these times the road, or section of the road, is closed to motor vehicles by collapsible bollards operated by the school.
+During these times the road, or a section of the road, is closed to motor vehicles by collapsible bollards operated by the school.

 School staff are available to allow access for emergency vehicles and blue badge holders.
 Residents who live on a School Street are encouraged to avoid coming and going during the closures but should contact the school for access in emergencies.

-New School Streets are controlled by experimental Traffic Regulation Orders which allow us to trial the scheme, to see how well it works.
-This gives local residents, parents and pupils the chance to help us improve the way they work.
+Temporary School Streets are controlled by experimental Traffic Regulation Orders (TROs) which allow us to trial the scheme, to see how well it works.
+This gives local residents, parents and pupils the chance to give their feedback and help us improve the way they work.

 After six months we ask parents, local residents and other interested stakeholders to complete a short online survey to tell us how they think the School Street is working.
-The responses are then analysed and inform our decision on whether to keep the School Street, either as it is or in a modified form.
+The responses are then analysed and inform our decision on whether to keep the School Street, either as it is or with changes.

-We want to create more School Streets and are working with schools to consider potential new sites.
-We will update this page as plans develop.
+We want to create more School Streets and are working with local schools to consider potential new sites.